pierrebedu/experiment_k/README.md

 # Additional features :
 - one unit test to demonstrate
 - retrain with "python retrain.py"
+- logging of APIs

 TO DO :
-- robustify
+- robustify (camera fails. image does not exist.)
 - systematic unit tests
 - docker
-- logs requests and responses

 prioritize:
 docker
-logging calls
+realtime prediction